 The results are then compiled into a World Happiness Report and released internationally.
 This year, the results were released in the United Nations on the International Day of Happiness, which took place on March 20th, 2017.

-At the top of the rankings this year were Norway (which climbed up from fourth place to the first) followed by Denmark, Switzerland, and Iceland.
+Norway topped the list, followed by Denmark, Switzerland, and Iceland.
 Among the lowest were the Central African Republic and Tanzania.

 Some criteria are more obvious such as gross domestic product per person (average income per person), corruption in society, and life expectancy.
-However, deeper factors are also taken into account such as social support (relationships between citizens), freedom to make choices, and generosity.
+However, factors such as social support (relationships between citizens), freedom to make choices, and generosity are also taken into account.

 Beautiful, Beautiful Norway

 So what’s the reason Norway made it to the top?
 This Scandinavian country bordering Sweden and Finland, is blessed with an absolutely stunning scenery - wild forests, steep mountains that descend to the sea, ragged coastlines carved out by glaciers (known as fjords), and spectacular northern lights.
 Aptly known as "land of the midnight sun", its cities that lie above the Arctic circle see sunlight even at midnight!

 Norway is called a welfare state because the governments' primary consideration is the welfare of its citizens.
 It is considered one of the most equal countries in the world, along with being very welcoming to refugees.
 One of Norway's goals is to close the gender gap in the jobs available.
 Men are allowed paternity leave and time to be with their children and to balance career and family time.
 Norwegians are optimistic and appreciate the little things in life.